Residential Single Family Remodel & Additions

 • An asbestos survey is strongly recommended if walls are to be removed from a home built before 1980.

-Kindly note that Round Rock has a strict one-permit system in place.
+Kindly Note: The City of Round Rock has a strict one-permit system in place.
 To avoid any delays in your project, it is essential to add the general contractor and relevant sub-contractors to your application.
 They must accept their assignment in the project via their Permit Portal account to be included in a permit.
 Although their confirmation is not mandatory at the time of application submittal, it will be required before permit issuance.
+To register as a General Contractor or Sub-Contractor, click here

 Permit Fee: $500.00